Summary

 }

-For this input datatype, you would provide the name of the token, a list of unique identifiers for the views, and a list of permissions.
+For the input, you would provide the name of the token, a list of unique identifiers for the views, and a list of permissions.
 These are listed and explained, along with other parameters, in the table below:

 ParameterTypeRequiredDefaultStabilityDescription